If you’ve been asking yourself “Can Google Sheets group rows?” The answer is yes. The functionality was added in 2018 and works great!

 Below are the steps to do this:

-- Select all the rows you want to group.
-In this case, I will not select the header and the last row (the one that gives the full-year data).
+- Select the rows you want to group.
+In our case, we’ll select the rows without the header and the year summary at the bottom.

 As soon as you do this, you will notice that you now have two layers of grouping (you can see this visually in the gray stripe in the left-most part).